Subscribe

 Read this next: Yves Rocher Wins With Personalized Product Recommendations

-As online purchases continue to dominate the retail landscape and contribute to total retail sales, it becomes increasingly crucial for e-commerce businesses to address the challenge of customer returns.
+As online purchases continue to dominate the retail landscape and contribute to total retail sales, it becomes increasingly crucial for ecommerce businesses to address the challenge of customer returns.
+To do this, an AI-powered marketing technology is essential — one like Bloomreach Engagement that offers the necessary tools to proactively address returns.

 Found this useful?
 Subscribe to our newsletter or share it.